ElkePahl/NZIP2024_Python_Modelling_Physics/README.md

 - Tailored for teachers with *no/minimal experience in programming* and who wish to enhance their teaching toolkit by acquiring a new skill.
 - Experience with teaching *Level2 Kinematics* is required.
-- Dates for 3 online sessions: **Tuesdays 30th April, 7th May and 14th May at 7:30pm**
+- Dates for 3 online sessions: **Tuesday 7th May, 14th May and 28th May at 7:30pm**

 The notebooks can be opened in google colab - if you do not have an account yet, please make one using a gmail address.
 Clicking the ```google colab``` buttons below will directly open the corresponding notebooks in google colab.